-Use these diagnostic tools investigate a problem with Cisco Spark Hybrid Services connectors installed on the Expressway-C.
+Use these diagnostic tools to investigate a problem with Cisco Webex Hybrid Services connectors installed on the Expressway-C.

 Access the Hybrid Services log levels and enable debug mode if instructed to do so by support.
 Go to Maintenance > Diagnostics > Hybrid Services Log Levels.